Teachers

 In-Person Programs

-Mission Rotations: If you require a large group (40+ students) and you aren’t able to participate in a Mission Day, Mission rotation programs are designed for fourth grade teachers and students with a minimum of 40 and a maximum of 90 students.
-During this program, you and your students will participate in several stations illustrating daily life in the Santa Cruz Mission, including an adobe tour.
-To book a Mission Rotations Program, please call (831) 425-5849 or email santacruzmission@ports-ca.us.
+Mission Portals: If you require programming for a large group (45+ students), Mission Portals programs are designed for fourth grade teachers and students with a minimum of 45 and a maximum of 90 students.
+During this program, your students will participate in several activity "portals" looking into the daily life in the Santa Cruz Mission (including an adobe tour).
+Please call (831) 425-5849 or email santacruzmission@ports-ca.us to schedule.